 Ceremonies and Schedule

-There is no full-moon this month but will be one on Thursday, March 1.
-The new-moon will be on Thursday, February 15 (the morning after our all-night chanting for Shivaratri).
+The new-moon fire ceremony will be on Monday, February 4 and the full-moon fire ceremony is on Tuesday, February 19.
 All fire ceremonies begin at 10am followed by a meal.
 Please arrive ten minutes early, freshly bathed, in a long skirt or pants with shoulders covered, and having fasted from grains, cereals, meat, eggs, garlic and onions.
 Fruit, yogurt, unsalted nuts, veggies and tea or coffee are fine to eat before.
-Also, if you have a dietary need for something more hearty before our meal at 11:30 or so, please partake.
+If you have a dietary need for something more hearty before our meal at 11:30 or so, please partake.

 If you would like to participate by sponsoring a fire ceremony or a bhandara (feast) we would be happy to send you a blessed item from the fire ceremony if you request.
 They are: